USACE-WaterManagement/pythonCWMS/README.md

 #### Failed to download configuration error

-Note: if you get a "Failed to download configuration" error with the jython installer, try replacing the `Config URL:` path with a link to the `config.json` file in the latest release (e.g. [./releases/download/v0.81/pythonCWMS_config.json](./releases/download/v0.81/pythonCWMS_config.json)) and reload the configuration.
+Note: if you get a "Failed to download configuration" error with the jython installer, try replacing the `Config URL:` path with a link to the `config.json` file in the latest release (e.g. [./releases/tag/v0.81/pythonCWMS_config.json](./releases/download/v0.81/pythonCWMS_config.json)) and reload the configuration.
 This error can occur if the rawgithub content is blocked.

-You can also just download the [latest release](./releases/download/) and unzip the portable python distribution and setup your environment variables yourself.
+You can also just download the [latest release](./releases/) and unzip the portable python distribution and setup your user environment variables yourself to add the python to your path.

 ### General Usage
 - Use `pythonCWMS` in the command line to run python.